Purchasing firearms online is perfectly legal under federal law!

 - Steps to Buying a Gun Online

 Before we talk about how to buy a firearm online, let’s first take a brief look at the federal requirements on how firearms are purchased (in-store or online).

 These firearm purchase rules differ from state to state (some states have extra firearm purchase requirements) and whether the purchase is from a gun store/dealer or a private party transaction.

+Upon completing Form 4473, you must satisfy the background check requirements.
 Typically, this means that the FFL will conduct a federal background check on you through the federal National Instant Criminal Check System (NICS).

 To learn more about federal vs state background checks for firearms and which states allow CCWs, check out this article: Federal Background Checks for Firearms

-Steps to Buying A Gun Online
+Steps to Buying a Gun Online

 So, you’re ready for an online firearm purchase?
 Awesome!